Top Top

 Installation and Restoration

-Once a plan is finalized, utilities are marked and drain routes are confirmed.
+Once a plan is finalized, utilities are marked, and drain routes are confirmed.
 Depending on the design, installation may include subsurface piping, gravel trenches, or surface inlets.
-Trenches are graded to maintain consistent slope so water flows by gravity toward its outlet.
+Trenches are graded to maintain a consistent slope so water flows by gravity toward its outlet.

 French Drains